David Stras

-David Ryan Stras (born July 4, 1974) is a United States circuit judge of the United States Court of Appeals for the Eighth Circuit.
-He is a former Associate Justice of the Minnesota Supreme Court.
+David Ryan Stras (born July 4, 1974) is an American lawyer and jurist serving as a United States circuit judge of the United States Court of Appeals for the Eighth Circuit.
+He was a justice of the Minnesota Supreme Court from 2010 to 2018 and a law professor at the University of Minnesota Law School from 2004 to 2010.

 Early life and education

-Stras was born in 1974 in Wichita, Kansas.
+Stras was born in 1974 in Wichita, Kansas to Jewish American parents.
 He graduated from the University of Kansas in 1995 with a Bachelor of Arts with highest honors.
 He then jointly attended the University of Kansas's School of Law and School of Business, receiving a JD–MBA in 1999.
-As a law student, Stras was editor-in-chief of the Criminal Procedure Edition of the Kansas Law Review, and he received his law degree with Order of the Coif honors.
+As a law student, Stras was editor-in-chief of the Criminal Procedure Edition of the Kansas Law Review.
+He received his Juris Doctor degree with Order of the Coif honors.

 Legal career

-Stras was a law clerk for judge Melvin Brunetti of the U.S. Court of Appeals for the Ninth Circuit from 1999 to 2000, then for judge J. Michael Luttig of the U.S. Court of Appeals for the Fourth Circuit from 2000 to 2001.
-After spending a year in private practice at the Washington, D.C. office of Sidley Austin, Stras then clerked for justice Clarence Thomas of the U.S. Supreme Court from 2002 to 2003.
+Stras was a law clerk for Judge Melvin Brunetti of the U.S. Court of Appeals for the Ninth Circuit from 1999 to 2000, then for Judge J. Michael Luttig of the U.S. Court of Appeals for the Fourth Circuit from 2000 to 2001.
+After spending a year in private practice at the Washington, D.C. office of Sidley Austin, Stras clerked for Justice Clarence Thomas of the U.S. Supreme Court from 2002 to 2003.